Keio Plaza Hotel Tokyo Review: Ideal for Families & First-Timers

-If youโ€™re trying to figure out where to stay in Tokyo on your first trip, I get it.
-That decision can make or break your whole experience.
-And there are just so many options to choose from!
-And that’s where my Keio Plaza Hotel Tokyo review comes in.
+If you’re trying to figure out where to stay in Tokyo for your first trip, I get it!
+This decision can make or break your experience.

 Woman standing at reception desk